Michael Short (engineer)

 Michael Short (born August 1975) is Professor of Control Engineering and Systems Informatics and leads the Centre for Sustainable Engineering at Teesside University in the UK.
 He received a BEng (Electrical and Electronic Engineering) in 1999 and a PhD (Robotics) in 2003 from the University of Sunderland.
 In 2012 he was also awarded a PGCHE from Teesside University.
 He was previously at the University of Leicester until 2009, and was made Reader (Professor) in January 2015 and full (Chair) Professor (by Research) in August 2020.
 Michael is also a time-served automation and process control engineer, with eight years' industrial experience.

 Michael is a full member of the Institute of Engineering and Technology (MIET) since 1999, a fellow of the Higher Education Academy (FHEA) since 2012 and a full member of the Institute of Electrical and Electronics Engineers (MIEEE), and he also sits on the IEEE Industrial Electronics Society Technical Committee on Factory Automation (TCFA) since 2012.
-As of November 2022, he has authored or co-authored over 170 reviewed publications and won six awards including the IEEE James C. Hung Award for best paper in Factory Automation in 2011.
-As of November 2022 he has a H-index of 23 and an i-10 index of 43.
-Since 2003 he has been Principal or Co-Investigator on multiple completed and ongoing funded research and innovation projects.
+As of November 2022, he has authored or co-authored over 200 reviewed publications with over 2,100 citations, and won six awards including the IEEE James C. Hung Award for best paper in Factory Automation in 2011.
+As of December 2024 he has a H-index of 27 and an i-10 index of 56.
+Since 2003 he has been Principal or Co-Investigator on multiple completed and ongoing funded research and innovation projects, and also led the winning entry to the 2021 Abu Dhabi-Singapore Smart Cities Open Innovation Challenge to develop new energy efficiency solutions for buildings in Abu Dhabi.
 He is associate section editor for the Energies International Journal and associate editor for the Frontiers in Energy Efficiency Technologies International Journal.
 He has made scholarly contributions in several areas, including probability and statistics, real-time systems and scheduling, embedded systems and control, robotics and smart grid.